Joseph Edward Prince: Education and athletic career

 Prince was raised by his grandparents in East Palo Alto, California; he did not meet his mother until 1971.
 He was diagnosed with Autism as a child; he titled his autobiography for the Saturday Liberation schools established by the Black Panthers, where he learned to read in fifth grade.
 He was in special education classes at Ravenswood High School when he was encouraged to become a sprinter by his track coach, 1968 Olympic 200 meter champion Tommie Smith.
 He attended Cal Poly San Luis Obispo, where he was on the Mustangs' All-American 440-yard relay team and was the 1974 California Collegiate Athletic Association champion in the 220-yard dash, and after transferring in 1974, graduated from Fresno Pacific College, now Fresno Pacific University, in 1977.

 While at Fresno Pacific, Prince was diagnosed with testicular cancer.
-While still in treatment, he set 400- and 1600-meter relay records with Athletes in Action, a branch of Campus Crusade for Christ, trained with Maxie Parks and competed on the US national team in Czechoslovakia in 1978 in preparation for the 1980 Summer Olympics in Moscow, but was unable to go to the Olympics because of the US boycott.
+While still in treatment, he set 400- and 1600-meter relay records with Athletes in Action, a branch of Campus Crusade for Christ, trained with Maxie Parks and competed on the US national team in Czechoslovakia in 1978.